ghc/ghc/docs/users_guide/glasgow_exts.rst

 Pattern synonyms are enabled by the language extension :extension:`PatternSynonyms`, which is required for defining them, but *not* for using them.
-More information and examples of view patterns can be found on the `Wiki page <PatternSynonyms>`.
+More information and examples of pattern synonyms can be found on the :ghc-wiki:`Wiki page <PatternSynonyms>`.

 Pattern synonyms enable giving names to parametrized pattern schemes.
 They can also be thought of as abstract constructors that don't have a